 Please note: It is extremely rare for a student at any CRNA school to not eventually pass the exam.
 Most students who don’t pass the first time pass the second.
 Very rarely does a person ever take it a third time.
 This statistic only measures how well the program prepares students to pass the test the first time around.

 - First-time test takers (Class of 2020): 74%.
 Overall Pass rate (2017-2020): 81%

 - National average (2020): 85.2%

 An average nurse anesthetist salary in Utah

-Utah CRNA salaries are slightly below the national average and range from $130k-160k.
+Utah CRNA salaries are below the national average with an annual mean wage of $127,130.

 All information given on this site about Westminster College Utah’s Nurse Anesthetist Program was taken directly from their website.